 Community mobilizing strategies hold the potential for transforming those social norms and structures that are the root causes of relationship violence.

-- Education.
-Educating City Staff and community partners about healthy relationships and dating abuse prevention, identification and a trauma informed response.
+- Education - Educating City and School Staff plus community partners about healthy relationships and dating abuse prevention, identification with healing centered engagement.

 - Fostering a community culture of "upstanders" instead of bystanders.
 A community who looks after each other to ensure safety and connection to resources.

-- Referral.
-Providing mental wellness support and appropriate referrals for teens and families who have experienced abuse or who are contributing to the abuse.
+- Referrals - Providing mental wellness support and appropriate referrals for teens and families who have experienced abuse or who are contributing to the abuse.